jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![Orion Git push](/tutorials/jazzeditor/images/orion-push.png)

-These are the same steps that you performed with the command line.
+These steps are the same steps that you performed with the command line.
-To see that your app was updated again, go to the BUILD & DEPLOY page, wait until it shows that the application was deployed again, and then click the URL link next to the value in the **Deploy to** field.
+To see that your app was updated again, go to the BUILD & DEPLOY page and wait until it shows that the application was deployed again.
+Then click the URL link next to the value in the **Deploy to** field.

-When you click the URL you see your updated running application.
+When you click the URL, you see your updated running application.

 ![Our really cool app](/tutorials/jazzeditor/images/really-cool.png)